Pi (film): Mathematics

 Pi features multiple references to mathematics and mathematical theories.
 (Note: Much, and even most (if not all) of the mathematical imagery consists of graphical matter to be found in "Jahnke and Emde."
 That is the Dover Edition of Tables of Functions by Eugene Jahnke and Fritz Emde.)
 For instance, Max finds the golden spiral occurring everywhere, including the stock market.
-Max's belief that diverse systems embodying nonlinear dynamics share a unifying pattern has some similarity to results in chaos theory, which provides a means for describing certain phenomena of nonlinear systems, which might be thought of as patterns.
+Max believes that diverse systems embodying nonlinear dynamics share a unifying pattern.
+This has some similarity to results in chaos theory, which provides a means for describing certain phenomena of nonlinear systems, which might be thought of as patterns.
 During the climactic final scene, a pattern resembling a bifurcation diagram is apparent on Max's shattered mirror.

 The game of Go

 In the film, Max periodically plays Go with his mentor, Sol.
 This game has historically stimulated the study of mathematics and features a simple set of rules that results in a complex game strategy.
 Each character uses the game as a model for their view of the universe: Sol says that the game is a microcosm of an extremely complex and chaotic world, while Max asserts its complexity gradually converges toward patterns that can be found.
 (Note: SOL: Listen to me.
 The Ancient Japanese considered the Go board a microcosm of the universe.
 When it is empty it appears simple and ordered, but the possibilities of game play are endless.
 They say that no two Go games have ever been alike.
 Just like snowflakes.
 So, the Go board actually represents an extremely complex and chaotic universe.
 That is the truth of our world, Max.
 It can't be easily summed up with math.
 There is no simple pattern.

 MAX: But as a Go game progresses, the possibilities become smaller and smaller.
 The board does take on order.
 Soon, all moves are predictable.